Qweest/group-savior-chrome/README.md

 # group-savior-chrome
-Small extension that allows you to save your tab group.
+Small extension that allows you to save your tab groups